-- Grab a mileage log and keep it in your car (this is the key).
-Get into the habit of filling it out before you pull out of your garage and finish the entry before you exit the car after you’ve returned home.
-This will ensure you never miss a trip or log entry!
+- Grab a mileage log and keep it in your car.
+Get in the habit of filling it out before you pull out of your garage and finish the entry before you exit the car after you’ve returned home.
+This will ensure you never miss a trip or log entry.

-- Try a mileage tracking app like TripLog (get 20% off here) or Mile IQ (get 20% off here).
-I haven’t tried these personally, but it’s my understanding they are very helpful and can even give you a notification prompt where the app has already calculated your mileage and you just go in and note whether it was business or personal!
+- Try a mileage tracking app like TripLog or Mile IQ.
+They are handy and can even give you a notification prompt where the app has already calculated your mileage, and you just need to categorize it as business or personal.

-- Manually enter your info easily in a notebook or notes app on your phone.
+- Manually enter your info easily in a notebook or notes app.
 Be sure to include the date, beginning mileage, ending mileage, and purpose.

-Periodically throughout the year, be sure to enter this information on a spreadsheet for safekeeping (and easy access at year end).
-Some of the apps will even allow you to run reports you can print!
+Periodically throughout the year, enter this information on a spreadsheet for safekeeping (and easy access at year-end).
+Some apps will even allow you to run reports you can print.

 Most small business owners are aware that they can write off miles driven for their business purposes but don’t forget also:

 - If you are allowed to expense certain miles driven for your job

 - Miles driven for charity purposes can also be deducted